These pages are in beta, which means they're new and we may still be working on them. Your feedback helps us make things better.

 The Youth IAG currently exists for those living or working in Southampton only.

-This is a volunteer group for those aged 14 to 25 years old which enables you to be involved in reviewing, challenging and scrutinising our work.
+This is a volunteer group for those aged 14 to 25 which enables you to be involved in reviewing, challenging and scrutinising our work.
 You don't need any qualifications or experience, and we just ask that you help by providing your opinions and insight six times a year when the group meets.
 Sometimes, the nature of policing may mean we need to ask you for help outside of normal hours.

 You should hear from us within four weeks.
 If your application is unsuccessful, you'll still be able to attend focus groups, complete online surveys and provide your opinions on local policing.